 #2 More control

-The traditional retail model takes the control away from the manufacturer and gives it solely to the retailers selling the products.
-A D2C model allows the brand to take back this control, putting them in direct contact with their customer.
+The traditional retail model takes control away from the manufacturer and gives it solely to the retailers selling the products.
+However, a D2C model allows the brand to take back this control, putting them in direct contact with their customer.

 This means you manage how your customer interacts with your brand and handle every aspect of the customer experience.
-It allows you to meet the needs of your target consumer, influence how they interact with you and most importantly build a relationship.
+It allows you to meet the needs of your target consumer, influence how they interact with you, and most importantly builds a relationship.

 #3 Access to data